-Intense competition is putting pressure on machine builders to deliver machines with higher output, reduced operating cost, and increased safety.
+Intense competition is putting pressure on machine builders to deliver machines with higher output, reduced operating costs, and increased safety.

 Increasing demands on the productivity of complex systems, such as manufacturing machines, requires the application of new methods in the product development process.
-Mechatronic system design is gaining popularity in the machine design process and it is a key approach in the production process of productive life cycle efficient machines.
+Mechatronic system design is gaining popularity in the machine design process, and it is a key approach in the product process of productive life cycle efficient machines.

-In the Master's programme Mechatronic System Design, you will be familiarised with the design and simulation of modern mechatronic machines, which comprise a mechanical system, power transmission (hydraulic, electric, pneumatic or hybrid) and a digital control system.
+The Master's Programme in Mechatronic System Design will familiarise you with the design and simulation of modern mechatronic machines, which comprise a mechanical system, power transmission (hydraulic, electric, pneumatic or hybrid) and a digital control system.

 The ability to create virtual prototypes is a critical aspect of the mechatronics approach because it helps engineers and scientists explore machines before they are built.
 In this programme, you will be able to apply simulation tools to analyse demanding machine systems.

 This expertise can be applied to the most demanding research and development processes of the global industry.
 The use of simulation tools in design and development has increased in popularity throughout recent decades, and there seems to be no decrease in interest insight due to more efficient computational tools and more expensive prototyping costs.

 In this programme, you will acquire extensive knowledge in the fields of design, hydraulics, control, dynamics and the simulation of machines.
 You will also become familiar with programming and the application of numerical methods, both required in different fields of mechanical engineering.

 All sessions of the programme will be available online.
 You will be able to participate in the programme according to the MOOC (Massive Open Online Course) principle.

 Intended Learning Outcomes